Deadlineem/Extras-Addon-for-YimMenu/README.md

 https://imgur.com/a/4dMx3mc
 ----------------------------------------------
 OR
-You can view/compile/download the custom dll or source from here https://github.com/Deadlineem/YimMenu
+You can view/compile/download the custom source from here https://github.com/Deadlineem/YimMenu
 ----------------------------------------------
                                          Extras Addon for YimMenu